Call for Grant Proposals & Award Nominations

 The Dr. Abigail Ross Foundation for Applied Conservation (TDARFAC) provides grants to support conservation research and community-based conservation, which aligns with our mission statement and three objectives: 1) building capacity; 2) amplifying voices; and 3) partnering with local communities.

 Applicants should carefully review the following information regarding proposal guidelines; submission instructions, including eligibility and funding levels; and time-related deadlines.
-Funding opportunities are subject to change, please check this webpage for any updates and prior to proposal submission.
 Applying for a grant does not preclude the same Principal Investigator from being nominated for an award.

-Proposals and nominations will be evaluated based on decision matrices developed by TDARFAC following a double-blind review process.
+Proposal evaluations will follow a double-blind review process, with funding awarded directly to individuals, not institutions.
 Reviewer feedback will be shared with applicants in the interest of academic transparency.
 Once the proposal review process has been completed and notification of awards has been made, grant recipients and awardees will be featured on this website and/or social media.
-Grants will be disbursed to individuals, not their institutions.

 TDARFAC will conduct outcome evaluations after every project has ended (see example here).
 Evaluations include a researcher self-assessment and decision matrix designed for measuring project achievements by the Advisory Council and selection committee.